ballerina-platform/ballerina-spec/beps/tool-scan/1496-in-source-scan-suppression.md

 Beyond that:

-- Directive parsing: single and multiple rule identifiers, missing justification, empty rule list, unknown rule reported as unmatched, malformed directive reported rather than ignored, and a comment merely mentioning the prefix left alone.
+- Directive parsing: single and multiple rule identifiers, no rule list, no justification, neither, unknown rule reported as unmatched, malformed directive reported rather than ignored, and a comment merely mentioning the prefix left alone.
+- Suppressing without a rule list: every finding in the bound construct is suppressed, and nothing outside it.
-- Strict mode: an unjustified directive suppresses nothing and its finding is raised; with strict mode off the same directive suppresses and reports; the option overrides the configuration file.
+- Each requirement, independently: off, the directive suppresses silently; on, it still suppresses and the scan fails with an error naming the directive's file and line.
+Both on together.
+The command-line option overrides the configuration file.
 - Binding: leading form binds to the following construct; trailing form to the construct on its line; a directive with no following construct is reported as dangling.
 - Scoping: a directive on a declaration covers its body and nothing outside it; a nested directive naming the same rule overrides an outer one; a nested directive naming a different rule does not; no leakage to siblings; two directives on one construct combine.
 - Directives inside string literals and templates are ignored.